WebAssembly/spec/md-proto/WebAssembly.md

 recursion depth value plus one as its recursion depth value.
 The return value of the call is defined by the execution.

-**Trap:** Call stack overflow, if the recursion depth value is greater than the [recursion limit](#recursion-limit).
+**Trap:** Call Stack Overflow, if the recursion depth value is greater than the [recursion limit](#recursion-limit).

-> This means that implementations are not permitted to perform implicit opportunistic tail-call elimination.
+> This means that implementations aren't permitted to perform implicit opportunistic tail-call elimination.

 > The execution state of the function currently being executed remains live